-22 If an appeal on behalf of the child is permitted, the Guardian ad Litem should appeal when he or she believes that (1) the trial court's decision 23 is significantly detrimental to the child's welfare, (2) an appeal could be 24 25 successful considering the law, the standard of review, and the evidence that can be presented to the appellate court, and (3) the probability and 26 degree of benefit to the child outweighs the probability and degree of 27 detriment to the child from extending the litigation and expense that 28 the parties will undergo.
-See Rule 6.109(4).
-29
+If an appeal on behalf of the child is permitted, the Guardian ad Litem should appeal when the Guardian ad Litem believes that (1) the trial court's decision is significantly detrimental to the child's welfare, (2) an appeal could be successful considering the law, the standard of review, and the evidence that can be presented to the appellate court, and (3) the probability and degree of benefit to the child outweighs the probability and degree of detriment to the child from extending the litigation and expense that the parties will undergo.
+See Iowa R. App.
+P. 6.109(4).

-32 VI.
+VI.
 Training

-A. Training for lawyers representing children in custody cases should cover:
+Training for lawyers representing children in custody cases should cover: